Jimmy Two-Shoes: Season 2 (2010–11)

+"Good Old Jimmy": When Jimmy is denied cool things because he is a child, he uses Heloise's machine to turn him into an adult.
+Unfortunately, the effects backfire, and he continues to age into an old man.
+"Slime, Slimier, Slimiest": Lucius gets sick of Jimmy, Heloise, and Beezy bothering him by acting out their favorite show, "Super Slugmeister", so he tricks them into competing against each other for the non-existent role of "Slime", Super Slugmeister's sidekick.

 Broadcast

-Jimmy Two-Shoes was broadcast in Canada on Teletoon on its English and French-language channels, in the latter case under the name of Jimmy l'Intrépide.
+Jimmy Two-Shoes was broadcast in Canada on Teletoon on its English and French-language channels, in the latter case under the name of Jimmy l'Intrépide, with reruns continuing until December 2017.
 In the United States, it aired on Disney XD, premiering on February 13, 2009.
 The show began broadcasting in the United Kingdom and Ireland on April 18, 2009, on Jetix, in pair with the show's premiere in the rest of Europe on the same channel.
 In most of Europe, the series was called Jimmy Cool and it aired mainly on Jetix, Disney Channel, and Disney XD; in Italy, Jimmy Jimmy, and in France it is Jimmy l'Éclate.
 The New Zealand premiere was in 2010 on TVNZ.
 The show aired in Southeast Asia on Cartoon Network and Latin America on Nickelodeon starting October 5, 2009; the series had been pre-sold to the channel in 2007.
 In the MENA, the series aired on MBC 3.
 In Japan, the series was picked up by Disney, where it aired on Disney XD.
 One of the characters was voiced by Kikue Umimoto.
 In Italy, the series aired in the summer of 2010 on Rai 2, as part of the Tutti con Phineas and Ferb strand on Sunday mornings.

 A DVD of the series was released on May 28, 2013.